omarsar/appworks_meetup_2018/README.md

 ## Applied Deep Learning for NLP Using PyTorch
-This repository contains all the material used for the AI meetup hosted and organized by [AppWorks](https://appworks.tw/).
-Note that you need to download a couple folders which are missing from the repository because of file size limitations.
-If you have any other questions reach out to me at ellfae@gmail.com or directly message me on Twitter ([@omarsar0](https://twitter.com/omarsar0)).
+This repository contains all the material used for the NLP meetup hosted and organized by [AppWorks](https://appworks.tw/).
+You can find the slides for this presentation [here](https://github.com/omarsar/appworks_meetup_2018/blob/master/Applied_Deep_Learning_for_NLP_PyTorch.pdf).
+Note that in order to run the notebooks in this repository you need to download a ["data"](https://drive.google.com/open?id=107WpItmepPDDddNi4_dlk-u-VuDJmRx4) folder which is missing from the repository because of file size limitations.
+If you have any other questions reach me through ellfae@gmail.com or directly message me on Twitter ([@omarsar0](https://twitter.com/omarsar0)).

 ## Event Description: